maxsealey/maxsealey/README.md

 ### <div align="center">My Skill Set</div>

-- Proficient using JavaScript for Front-end and Back-end Web Development (React/Redux, Node.js, and MongoDB/Express frameworks)
+- Experience using C/C++, Java, Python programming languages.

-- Experience using the Java, C/C++, and Python programming languages (hoping to specialize in Java, still have a ton to learn!)
+- Solid foundation in Procedural and Object-oriented programming concepts.
+Developing knowledge of Algorithm Design, Databases, and Data Structures.

-- Developing knowledge of OOP/SOLID Principles, Algorithm Design, Databases, and Data Structures
+- Experienced using JavaScript for Front-end and Back-end Web Development (ReactJS, NodeJS, and MongoDB/Express frameworks), as well as HTML/CSS/SCSS.

 <br/>